ehmatthes/django-simple-deploy/docs/quick_starts/quick_start_platformsh.md

 ## Troubleshooting

-If deployment does not work, please feel free to open an [issue](https://github.com/ehmatthes/django-simple-deploy/issues).
+If deployment doesn't work, please feel free to open an [issue](https://github.com/ehmatthes/django-simple-deploy/issues).
 Please share the OS you're  using locally, and the specific error message or unexpected behavior you saw.
 If the project you're deploying is hosted in a public repository, please share that as well.

 Please remember that `django-simple-deploy` is in a preliminary state.
 That said, I'd love to know the specific issues people are running into so we can reach a 1.0 state in a reasonable time frame.